Icinga/icinga2/doc/06-distributed-monitoring.md

 endpoint will actively write to the backend then.
 Typical setups for MySQL clusters involve Master-Master-Replication (Master-Slave-Replication in both directions) or Galera, more tips can be found on our [community forums](https://community.icinga.com/).
+The IDO object must have the same `instance_name` on all master nodes.

 **Note**: All nodes in the same zone require that you enable the same features for high-availability (HA).